Updated 12 Dec 2018

 Standing First Row

-Standing 2nd Row: Patsy Fernandez, Mr Walker, Daphne Gilhooly,?, ?
-Fernandez, Maxie Gonsalvez, Keith Peterson, Maureen Gonsalvez, Rudy Fernandez and Marie Lee.
+Standing 2nd Row: Patsy Fernandez, Mr Walker, Daphne Gilhooly,?, Pamela Fernandez, Maxie Gonsalvez, Keith Peterson Maureen Bartholomeusz, Rudy Fernandez and Marie Lee.

 Keith Peterson was instrumental in the formation of the East West Club for the Youngsters of Tangasseri, along with Oswald Fernandez, Frankpet Fernandez, and Rudy Fernandez.
 A hall was built on the land owned by E Edwards.
 It started off with Carrum boards and a Table Tennis table, and the annual Xmas and New Year Dances, Easter Dance and the May Queen ball were held here at this Club.
 Eventually as the people of Tangasseri began migrating to the UK, Australia, Canada and the USA, the community had virtually disappeared.
 The beautiful terracota tiled houses, with verandahs, and beautiful gardens have also virtually gone.
 The properties have been divided into four and six parts or more and in its place, hideous concrete roofed buildings have shot up everywhere.
 There is every reason to believe that it has contributed to an increase in the day and night temperatures of this once beautiful hamlet.